 Instructions

 - To make the red fruit confit, cover a 6 inches/15 cm round stainless steel cutter with doubled plastic film, making a plastic bottom, and put it aside.
 Soak gelatin in cold water for 10 minutes.
 In a saucepan, place the whole berries and half of the sugar.
 Heat the mixture over low heat for about 5 to 10 minutes, stirring from time to time.
 Add the rest of the sugar mixed with potato starch, stirring constantly, and let boil for 1 minute.
-Remove the saucepan from heat and stir in the drained gelatin.
+Remove the saucepan from the heat and stir in the drained gelatin.
 Pour the confit into the ring and freeze for 3 hours.

-- To make the biscuit, preheat the oven to 340 degrees F/170 C. Using a flour sifter, sift flour, and potato starch.
+- To make the sponge cake, preheat the oven to 340 degrees F/170 C. Using a flour sifter, sift flour and potato starch.
 Separate egg whites from egg yolks with an egg separator and reserve the whites.
-Using an electric mixer in a bowl beat egg whites and gradually add the rest of the sugar until glossy.
+Using an electric mixer in a bowl, beat egg whites and gradually add the rest of the sugar until glossy.
 In a separate bowl, whisk yolks with half of the sugar until whitish.
 Then add the beaten egg whites to the egg yolks/sugar mixture.
 Add the dry sifted mixture (flour and starch) in several times and mix it with a rubber spatula.
 Add red food color as much as you wish and gently mix.
-Line a baking sheet parchment paper and spread the dough to the thickness of about ⅕ inches/5 mm with a bent spatula.
+Line a baking sheet with parchment paper and spread the batter to the thickness of about â…• inches/5 mm with a bent spatula.
 Bake for about 10 minutes and let it cool.

-- Invert the baked biscuit on a sheet of parchment paper and remove the parchment paper from its bottom.
+- Invert the baked sponge on a sheet of parchment paper and remove the parchment paper from its bottom.
 Cut a biscuit disk of 6.7 inches/17 cm in diameter (use a cake ring or a plate) and strips of 2 inches/5 cm wide.
 Line a mousse cake mold adjusted to 7 ½ inches/19 cm in diameter with an acetate cake collar and place it on parchment.
-Cover the inside edges of the mold with strips and place the biscuit disk at the bottom of the cake mold (it has to fit inside the lined mold perfectly).
+Cover the inside edges of the mold with strips and place the sponge disk at the bottom of the cake mold (it has to fit inside the lined mold perfectly).

 Notes